rkazigit/TKInter-GUI-Assignment/README.md

 # TKInter-GUI-Assignment
-Unit Converter
-How to Run (Step by Step)
+This is my TKinter GUI Assignment.
+I built a Unit Converter.

+⚠️
-⚠️ This app uses Tkinter and must be run locally on your computer.
+Please note that this app uses Tkinter and must be run **locally** on your computer/IDE.
-GitHub Codespaces and other web-based IDEs do not support graphical windows.
+GitHub Codespaces and other web-based IDEs do **not** support graphical windows.
+⚠️

+How to Run
 Step 1 — Download the files

 Go to the GitHub repository page
 Click the green Code button
 Click Download ZIP
-Find the downloaded ZIP file (usually in your Downloads folder) Right-click it and select Extract All (Windows) or double-click (Mac)
+Find the downloaded ZIP file (usually in your Downloads folder) Right-click it and select Extract All

-Step 2 — Open in VS Code
+Step 2 — Open it in VS Code

 Open VS Code
 Click File → Open Folder